-The Company has no employees except for its Board of Directors who are party to, and therefore consulted on, all decisions made by the Company.
-All management services are provided to the Company by T.H.F.C.(Services) Limited ("THFCS"), its Immediate Parent Company, in accordance with the MSA.
+The Company has no employees, the executive directors are employed by THFCS, and the non-executive director's fees are paid by both AHF and THFCS.
+The Board of Directors who are party to, and therefore consulted on, all decisions made by the Company.
+All management services are provided to the Company by THFCS, its Immediate Parent Company, in accordance with the MSA.